ChrisCacace/supabase-cron-jobs/README.md

 - Never commit API keys to version control
 - Use environment variables for all sensitive data
 - Consider implementing rate limiting for production use
-- The function currently allows CORS from all origins - restrict this for production
+- The function currently allows CORS from all origins - restrict this for production # Last activity: Thu Jul  3 02:08:41 UTC 2025